digitalbazaar/bedrock-hello-world/README.md

 Using express, we are now able respond to the specified route and send the text "Hello World!"

-Finally, to start our server we must add the following line to the program
+Finally, to start our server we must add the following line to the bottom of helloworld.js
 ```js
 bedrock.start();
 ```